American Christian Academy

 - Evelyn Wilson

 Hannah Acton graduated from ACA in 2012 and continued her education and athletic career at Stillman College.
 She played both volleyball and softball throughout her time at Stillman, met her Husband, and graduated in 2016.
-Hannah and her husband Connor spent their first years married serving students in Orlando, Florida and have moved back to Tuscaloosa in 2020.
+Hannah and her husband, Connor spent their first years married serving students in Orlando, Florida and have moved back to Tuscaloosa in 2020.
 Both Hannah and her husband are passionate about serving this generation of students and those coming up.
-They also have a daughter, Tatum, who attends ACA preschool.
+They also have two children, Tatum and SJ, who attend ACA .
+Hannah currently serves as the varsity volleyball head coach and the varsity softball assistant coach.

 I was born and raised in Tuscaloosa.
 I graduated from the University of Alabama in 1985 with a degree in Physical Education, K12.
 I taught PE for 3 years and then went back to school to get my elementary certification.
 I have been teaching for a total of 24 years in Tuscaloosa City,Tuscaloosa County, Briarwood Christian, in Mississippi and ACA.
 I am married to Mark, who teaches in the Music department at Shelton State.
 I have a daughter, Meredith, and a son, John Mark.
 I am very thankful for my family.